 Where can I find an ATM with no surcharge?

-We are part of the Alliance One and Culiance ATM networks.
-This means you have access to thousands of ATMs across the United States, all with no surcharge.
-Visit our checking page to locate an ATM near you.
+You have access to thousands of ATMs across the United States, all with no surcharge.

 What is a shared branch?
 Where can I find a shared branch?